 Even if you are not religiously minded, like me (or the majority of this blog), I hope that you will continue reading.
 My overall object lesson applies to everyone.

 Whatever you may be going through right now is merely a piece of your life.
 Imagine a jigsaw puzzle.
 Sometimes we can’t immediately see how the pieces fit together.
 We turn the same piece over and around, trying it in different places until finally, it comes together.
 Life is no different.
 Sometimes it seems that everything is going wrong, nothing is falling into place, and you just plain don’t fit.
 Then one day, you look back and see the beautiful image those pieces made when put together in just the right way at just the right time.
 That’s Providence.
 That’s God.

-Everyone puzzle is different.
-We each have a story to tell, a unique tapestry representing out journey.
+Everyone’s puzzle is different.
+We each have a story to tell, a unique tapestry representing our journey.
 Celebrate when the pieces fit together.
 Share your successes with those who will cheer you onward!
 Whatever you face, someone is watching.
 How you act and react will have a ripple effect on those around you?
 Will you inspire or discourage?
 What kind of waves will you make?